The Dynamics of Dynamic Imaging

 Real-time pictures of explosive events are vital to the Lab’s mission.

 Los Alamos scientists are good at doing things that seem impossible, like taking a picture of something that happens in less than seven-millionths of a second—such as an explosion.
 And not just one picture, but a series of images that reveal pivotal data about the material that exploded and the physics of the explosion.
 This so-called dynamic imaging is essential to the Lab’s stockpile stewardship mission because it helps scientists test and understand the fundamental characteristics of materials and explosive events to inform computational models and analyses without ever detonating an actual weapon.
-Three key facilities comprise Los Alamos’s capability in dynamic imaging: pRad, DARHT, and soon-to-be-built Scorpius.
+The Los Alamos dynamic imaging capability stands on the shoulders of decades of x-ray work, as the Lab has a long history of developing high-energy radiographic machines.
+Today, multiple modern dynamic imaging facilities provide an invaluable resource to the stockpile stewardship community, enabling experiments to be routed through the perfect set of tests for each unique deliverable.
+See how pRad, Area 1 Firing Sites, DARHT, and soon-to-be-built Scorpius, provide unique and complementary scientific data for the Lab’s mission.

 Proton Radiography